 - Improve hazard awareness

-- Gain better control in low visibility
+- Become more in control in low visibility.

 - Build confidence faster